 In an age where data privacy concerns are top of mind, how do these platforms handle your precious words?

 Both Grammarly and ChatGPT have had to address privacy concerns as they've grown.
 Grammarly's privacy policy states that they don't sell your data, but they do store your text to improve their service.
-They've implemented enterprise-grade security measures and offer admin controls for business accounts.
+In 2026, they achieved SOC 2 Type II certification and added zero-knowledge encryption options for enterprise customers, significantly strengthening their security posture.

 ChatGPT has evolved its privacy practices significantly since its launch.
 OpenAI now allows users to opt out of having their conversations used for training, and they've clarified their data retention policies.
-In 2025, they've added more granular privacy controls that let users decide exactly what data is shared and stored.
+In 2026, they introduced "Private Mode" where conversations are automatically deleted after 30 days and never used for training.
+They've also added end-to-end encryption for enterprise accounts and achieved GDPR compliance certification across all markets.

 A key difference: Grammarly needs to see your text to function, period.
 With ChatGPT, you can use the tool without your data being used for model training if you opt out, though they still store conversations temporarily.